GideonWolfe/nix/readme.md

 ## Initial commands required for setup
-    `vdirsyncer discover calendar_gmail` to initialize auth to vdirsyncer there's a couple things you have to agree too, like creating the local calendar files, how to automate this?
+    `vdirsyncer discover calendar_gmail` to initialize auth to vdirsyncer `vdirsyncer discover contacts_gmail` to initialize auth to vdirsyncer there's a couple things you have to agree too, like creating the local calendar files, how to automate this?

 ## Real Time Audio (for music production)